· By Kenne Johnson

 Let me reassure you right now, it's not you, and your pits aren't broken.
 The problem usually isn't going natural… it's the formula you're using.

-So let’s talk about why your favorite natural deodorant might be burning you worse than your last relationship and what your underarms actually need instead.
+So let's talk about why your natural deodorant might be burning you worse than your last relationship and what your underarms might actually need instead.

 If you've recently switched deodorants and noticed changes in your underarms, irritation can show up in a few different ways:

-The Real Reason Many Natural Deodorants Cause Irritation
+The Real Reason Many Natural Deodorants Can Cause Irritation

-Now let’s talk about what’s usually behind all that irritation, and spoiler alert, it’s often baking soda.
+Now let's talk about what's often behind all that irritation, and spoiler alert, it's usually baking soda.

 A lot of natural deodorants use baking soda, also called sodium bicarbonate, to help neutralize odor.
-The problem is that baking soda is very alkaline, while your skin naturally prefers a more acidic balance.
-Using something that alkaline on your underarms every day can disrupt your skin barrier and, for some people, lead to irritation, itching, redness, or sensitivity.
+The thing is, baking soda is very alkaline, while your skin naturally prefers a more acidic balance.
+Using something that alkaline on your underarms every day may disrupt your skin barrier and, for some people, contribute to irritation, itching, redness, or sensitivity.
+It doesn't happen to everyone, but girl, when it does, you'll know.

 Is There Something Better?

-If switching to natural deodorant left you feeling confused, irritated, or ready to go back to your old stick, know that you’re not alone.
+If switching to natural deodorant left you feeling confused, irritated, or ready to go back to your old stick, know that you are not alone.
 Natural deodorant should support your routine, not make you scared to lift your arms.

-Sometimes the solution isn’t quitting natural altogether, but choosing ingredients that are gentler on your skin while still helping manage odor.
+Sometimes the solution isn't quitting natural altogether, but choosing ingredients that may be gentler on your skin while still helping manage odor day to day.

-If you’re curious about alternatives to baking soda and want to understand why we chose magnesium in our deodorant formula, check out our next blog where we break down how magnesium works and why so many sensitive pits prefer it.
+If you're curious about alternatives to baking soda and want to understand why we chose magnesium in our formula, check out our next blog where we break down how magnesium works and why so many people with sensitive skin prefer it.